myENA/secureRandom/README.md

 }
 ```

-Please see the code and test case for more information.
+Please see the code, simple cli in `rands` and test case for more information.